The International Capital Markets Review: Germany

-The year 2020 also saw increasingly more developments with regard to sustainable investments, such as final recommendations for the establishment of an EU Green Bond Standard as part of the European Green Deal Investment Plan.
-The Taxonomy Regulation,13 the fundamental framework providing an EU-wide classification system for environmentally sustainable activities, entered into force in July 2020 and will be fully applicable as of 2022.
+The years 2020 and 2021 also saw increasingly more developments with regard to sustainable investments, such as a Commission proposal for a European Green Bond Standard as part of the European Green Deal Investment Plan.
+The Taxonomy Regulation,23 the fundamental framework providing an EU-wide classification system for environmentally sustainable activities, entered into force in July 2020 and will be fully applicable as of 2022.

 However, it appears that coping with the aftermath of the coronavirus will inevitably remain an area of regulatory focus, together with the endeavour to further innovative approaches to the issuance or classification of financial products.

-1 Stefan Henkelmann is a partner and Lennart Dahmen is a senior associate at Allen & Overy LLP.
-The authors thank Betül Kohlhäufl for her valuable contribution to this chapter.
+1 Stefan Henkelmann is a partner and Lennart Dahmen is counsel at Allen & Overy LLP.
+The authors would like to thank Ramon Furch for his valuable contribution to this chapter.

 2 Directive 2014/65/EU on markets in financial instruments.